 You know that Digital Experience is important but do you have a strategy for it?

-Delivering a good digital customer experience was quite hard when digital was limited to websites and email, but the explosion of connected devices and emerging interaction points like social networks, mobile websites, and tablet applications has fractured the platforms and content.
+Delivering a good digital customer experience was quite hard when digital was limited to websites and email, but the explosion of connected devices and emerging interaction points like social networks, mobile websites, and tablet applications have fractured the platforms and content.

 Digital has empowered the customers, enabling them to interact with a product or service through multiple channels and to create innumerable touchpoints.
 This has made it crucial for businesses to deliver a consistent, seamless experience across channels.
-To achieve this, businesses need to know, help, and wow their customers at each opportunity.

-But as businesses are focusing on digital channels over traditional ones like physical stores and call centers to make digital customer experience improvements, they struggle because of the following reasons:
+Businesses are focusing on digital channels over traditional ones like physical stores and call centers to make digital customer experience improvements, they struggle because of the following reasons:

 - Disjointed Experiences – They don’t have a defined approach for multi-touchpoint digital experience.

 - Unclear Expectations – They don’t clearly understand customers’ expectations.